All Episodes

 It's not that far away.

-It's gonna go fast.
+It's going to go fast.

 It'll go in the flash of an eye.

-Next thing we'll know it's the end of summer.
+Next thing we'll know, it's the end of summer.

-I know we're heading into a memorial day.
+I know we're heading into a Memorial Day.

 I'm talking about Labor Day already.